Tips to Keep Your Forklift Battery Running Properly

-If you’re familiar with forklifts, chances are you’ve had some experience dealing with the challenges of forklift batteries.
-Often, properly caring for the battery can lengthen the capacity of any forklift and help to keep it performing at its best.
-Battery care can be simple as long as you follow these tips on a regular basis.
+If you're familiar with forklifts, chances are you've had some experience dealing with the challenges of forklift batteries.
+Properly caring for the battery can lengthen any forklift's capacity and help keep it performing at its best.
+Battery care can be simple as long as you follow these tips regularly.

 Know How and When to Charge Your Battery

 One of the most important things to do when caring for your forklift is charging the battery at the right time.
 Keep a close watch on the amount of discharge before you charge the battery.
 Ideally, a battery should be 80 percent discharged before recharging.
 Unlike typical batteries, a forklift battery will perform better if you adhere to this rule as opposed to just charging on a regular basis.

 Break Time for Your Battery – Conventional vs. Opportunity vs. Fast Charging

 With conventional charging, just because you or your coworkers are taking a break, doesn’t mean it’s time to charge your forklift battery.
 Overcharging your battery, or charging your battery too often can cause additional wear and tear.
 Consider giving both your lift truck and your lift truck’s battery some time to rest.
 This will increase your battery’s life in the long run, as well as improve its performance.